 Every recruiter would love to spend less time reading resumes.

 If that’s resonating with you, then candidate skills assessment tests are exactly what you need.

-Research suggests 82 percent of companies are already using some type of pre-employment assessment in their hiring process.
+Research suggests the majority of companies are already using some type of pre-employment assessment in their hiring process.
 Skills assessment tests, in particular, can help you screen out unqualified candidates, hire more skilled employees, and improve retention.